scala-steward/thehand/Readme.md

 ```

 ##### Target Configuration
-For agile flow data aggregation using [TargetProcess] (targetprocess.com)
+For agile flow data aggregation using [TargetProcess] (www.targetprocess.com)
-Currently thehand does not have support for other means of authentication.
+Currently TheHand does not have support for other means of authentication.
 ```conf
 target = {
   user = "YOUR USER"